Carlmundo/W2-Plus/README.md

 		- Flexible option editor
 	- In-Game
 		- Remove Replay screen corners (to be compatible with borderless windowed mode)
+- Mutes the clicking sound when you type
 - Added soundbanks from other classic Worms releases:
 	- Worms: The Directors Cut, named as "Classic - Director's Cut" (conversion by Squirminator2k, voiced by Andy Davidson)
 	- Online Worms: Japanese, Korean